Dirichlet problem for semilinear partial integro-differential equations: the method of orthogonal projection: Introduction

 Since we want to cover wide class of operators ranging from local operators (see \eqref{eq1.2}, \eqref{eq2.neu}) through a mixture of local and purely nonlocal operators (see \eqref{eq1.mix}) to purely nonlocal operators like \eqref{eq1.3}, \eqref{eq1.4}, we must formulate the Dirichlet condition in a way which will unify quite extreme cases \eqref{eq1.1v1}, \eqref{eq1.lap}.
 It appears that one have to consider the condition

-where $\partial_{\chi}D$ is a carrier of the harmonic measure related to $L$ (see \eqref{eq.carr} below).
+where $\partial_{\chi}D$, called the harmonic boundary, is the carrier of the reference harmonic measure $\nu_m^D$ related to $L$ and $D$ (see \eqref{eq.carr} below), that is $\partial_{\chi}D=\{B\in\BBr(D^c): \nu_m^D(B^c)=0\}$.
+By saying "$u=g$ on $\partial_{\chi}D$" we mean $u=g$ on some element $B\in \partial_{\chi}D$, or, equivalently, $u=g$ $\nu_m^D$-a.e.
+The harmonic boundary indicates where the boundary condition sits.
+In different words, it indicates at which points of $D^c$ the values of $g$ matter for the problem.
+This is an additional information on the Dirichlet problem which the reader may ignore (one can just replace $\partial_\chi D$ with $D^c$ in all the results formulated below; however, in several places, such a replacement results in weaker assertions).
 In particular, we may take $\partial_{\chi} D=\partial D$, $\partial D\setminus\Sigma$, $\bar D^c$, $\partial D$, $D^c$ for the operators \eqref{eq1.2}, \eqref{eq2.neu}, \eqref{eq1.3}, \eqref{eq1.4} and \eqref{eq1.mix}, respectively.
 We see that $\partial_{\chi} D$ may be equal to $\partial D$ even if $L$ is purely nonlocal.
 The operator $\hat W_D(u)$ is an extension of the total variation of $W_D[u]$ defined by \eqref{eq1.12}.
 One may ask why in (\ref{eq.dcr1}) we do not consider more general condition $\tilde W_D(u)=h$ with a suitable extension $\tilde W_D(u)$ of \eqref{eq1.12}?
 The restriction to $h=0$ is the price for the unification of the Dirichlet problem.
 At this point we would just like to make a remark, postponing a more detailed discussion until introducing some basic concepts, that for some of the operators considered in the present paper (not only local ones) the condition $u=g$ on $\partial D$ completely determines the Dirichlet problem for \eqref{eq1.1c}; in a sense, for some classes of operators, each solution to the Dirichlet problem for \eqref{eq1.1c} satisfies $\hat W_D(u)=0$.
 Summarizing, we are looking for solutions of the problem

 Of course, this is a formal expression that we are going to put into precise mathematical terms.